 Also, because you likely will have a contractor installing the fencing, it’s much less disruptive to your comings and goings to get it done before you move in than to try to work around the contractor.

-Did you walk into your new house in Los Angeles and think everything about it was perfect except for the paint color?
+Did you walk into your new house in Riverside and think everything about it was perfect except for the paint color?
 Then you need to plan to get your home’s interior painted prior to you moving in.

 Not only is it easier and faster to paint a room before there are things and people living in it, many homeowners who move into their house planning to paint “someday” never actually paint.